carbon-design-system/design-system-website/src/content/components/data-vis/overview/colors.md

 _Example of primary theme applied to two+ data sets_

 ### Two or more graphs on a page
 If there are multiple graphs on a page, the secondary and/or tertiary color palettes may be used.
-In cases where your first graph only has one data set (using `primary-04` as its color) and your second graph requires multiple data sets, choose from the remaining primary theme/palette colors first.
+In cases where your first graph only has one data set (using `primary-04` as its color) and your second graph requires multiple data sets, choose from the remaining primary palette colors first.
 Once the primary palette colors have been exhausted, feel free to move on to another palette.

 ![Example of two themes applied to two data visualizations](images/colors-3.png) _Example of two themes applied to two data visualizations_